himanshumahala2006/himanshumahala2006/README.md

 # Professional Profile

 ## About Me
-I am a Computer Science student at SRMIST with a keen interest in Artificial Intelligence.
+I am a Computer Science student at SRMIST and an aspiring AI Engineer.
 I am seeking an internship opportunity in AI for Summer 2028.

 ## Skills
 - **Artificial Intelligence**: Knowledge in Responsible AI, Machine Learning, Generative AI, Deep Learning, AI Engineering Stack.